Support Vulnerable Children in Singapore

 Story of Transformation

-James*, who is 12 years old this year, is part of the first cohort of children supported by the One Life Fund.
+James*, who is 12 years old this year, is part of the first cohort of children supported by the Vulnerable Children in Singapore Fund.
 His parents were unable to care for him, and he experienced multiple disruptions under his relatives' care.

 Apart from being diagnosed with dyslexia, he presents moderate receptive and moderate-severe expressive developmental language disorder.
 This makes it hard for him to learn in regular classes.
 He has also exhibited self-harm behaviour.

-Through financial support from the One Life Fund and a partnership forged with Dyslexia Association of Singapore (DAS) and Chen Su Lan Methodist Children’s Home (CSLMCH), literacy sessions for children like James are now being held within the premises of the home.
+Through financial support from the Vulnerable Children in Singapore Fund and a partnership forged with Dyslexia Association of Singapore (DAS) and Chen Su Lan Methodist Children’s Home (CSLMCH), literacy sessions for children like James are now being held within the premises of the home.
 This allows them to learn in a familiar and nurturing environment, with dedicated case workers right there to provide support when they need it most.

 It warms our hearts to see the transformation James is experiencing through the support he has been receiving.
 He is now gaining confidence, enjoying social interactions, and showing a growing interest in reading.